East Fork Bitterroot River in Montana

 If the East Fork is high, woody, muddy, or access-limited, compare the West Fork Bitterroot for better flow support, the main Bitterroot for more room, or Rock Creek for a stronger public-access framework.

-Sula and East Fork road corridor
+Sula and East Fork road area

 Use public-land information and posted access to choose a legal reach.